LynNor1/PaintByNumber_OCR/README.md

 The Tess4J folder is configured as a NetBeans project.
 In NetBeans, you can load the Tess4J folder as a project.
 In theory, you should be able to run the JUnit tests by right-clicking on the project icon and select "Test...".
 This worked flawlessly on my PC as long as I did not store the Tess4J folder on my OneDrive folder (which has spaces in the full path name).
 I'm not sure if it was the spaces in the folder that mattered or if the fact that it was stored in the cloud that mattered.

 On my Mac, Tess4J does not contain the appropriate native libraries.
 But I was able to install tesseract using homebrew.
 So I am able to use the Java interfaces from Tess4J with the tesseract native libraries in homebrew without having to set up the java.library.path on the JVM command line.
 (I'm probably also using a conveniently compatible version of tesseract).
 I was not able to run the JUnit tests on my Mac for some reason because it could not find the native libraries.
 I have not pursued fixing this problem because my code was working.

+Note that for this program, PaintByNumber_OCR, you can set the TessDataLocationDefault static String in `PaintByNumber_OCR.java` for your system.
+The other option is to provide the tessdatapath property in the "Run" "VMOptions:" (e.g. `-Dtessdatapath=<your_local_path_to_tessdata>`).

 ## Tesseract Example in Java / NetBeans
 Here is a quick example of how to use Tesseract OCR in Java.
 You can create this sample program within the Tess4J Netbeans project and see if it will run.